 All classes or webinars are required to attend by the students is a mandatory and must complete the assignments.
 You are requested not to purchase “model answers”, or any form of assignment writing or extra study services or materials (If intended for any submission) from any but SBL’s authorized “white-list” providers.
 You cannot change the course or module once we register you with the awarding body.
-If you make any changes to your enrollment, like a change in course or mode of study; you must pay £250 as admin and re-registration fee to do so except in fully evidenced extenuating circumstances.
+If you make any changes to your enrolment, like a change in course or mode of study; you must pay £250 as admin and re-registration fee to do so except in fully evidenced extenuating circumstances.
 For non-extenuating deferrals (change of intake or assessment submission date) you must re-register with both School of Business of London and the awarding body.
 (Fees to be confirmed).
 You can postpone an assessment or change the intake if the awarding body accepts the deferral under its regulations or by-laws.
 In any case, you can only defer once.

 Once you have been accepted onto the course you applied, you will receive a password providing you with access to your personalised Learning Platform for the duration of your course.
 Your learning portal is equipped with learning resources such as Pathway materials, Lecture notes, assignment brief, policies and procedures and online tutor support services.
 Please note that we give no warranties or assurances as to quality or suitability of the contents of your Learning Platform.

 Please read this section very carefully.
 School of Business London has a ‘no refunds' policy which emphasises that we do not give refunds other than in the circumstances provided below.
 By signing the application form, you agree to the following terms and conditions as far as fees are concerned.
 School of Business London will consider refunds if one or more of the following circumstances exist.

 - The College terminates/cancel a course which has already started

 - The College is not able to provide an advertised course